meganskye/docs/content/en/dev-tut-dvm-deposit.md

 ## Pangolin Testnet

-The Pangolin TestNet is a network for contract developers maintained by darwinia team with token `PRING`.
-This network integrates the DVM(Darwinia Virtual Machine) which will support Ethereum smart contracts in current darwinia network.
-So, you can also use common ethereum tools, such as Metamask, Remix, etc. Unlike the crab test network, token in Pangolin is free to apply.
+The Pangolin TestNet is a network for contract developers maintained by the Darwinia team with native token `PRING.` This network integrates the Darwinia Virtual Machine (DVM) which supports Ethereum smart contracts on the current Darwinia network.
+On Pangolin you can use the most common Ethereum tools, such as Metamask, Remix, etc. and unlike on Crab Network, Pangolin tokens are freely issued to those who apply.

-Developer who needs test token to deploy contract or do something else about smart contract in darwinia network, could apply free token in [Darwinia Element](https://app.element.io/?pk_vid=6961ca0f7c45f8bf16052310122d2437#/room/#darwinia:matrix.org).
+Developers who would like to deploy smart contracts or test their functionality for use on Darwinia network can apply for free pRING tokens in [Darwinia Element](https://app.element.io/?pk_vid=6961ca0f7c45f8bf16052310122d2437#/room/#darwinia:matrix.org).

 ## Add Pangolin to MetaMask

-We need to query balance of evm account, so add new network in metamask at first.
+We first need to query the balance of EVM account, so will need to add a new network in Metamask.

 ![add testnet](assets/wiki-tut-dvm-recharge-01.png)